 Nominated by the Barbican as ECHO Rising Star, during the 2014/15 season Michael made significant debuts at 18 major European concert halls.
 He has also appeared as soloist with the Philharmonia, Royal Philharmonic, Bournemouth Symphony and English Chamber Orchestras and the City of London Sinfonia.

 Other highlights include recitals at Wigmore Hall, Carnegie’s Weill Hall, the Bath International, Peasmarsh and Plush Festivals.
 He has also taken part in the Kronberg and Los Angeles Cello Festivals.
-This season Michael returns to Wigmore Hall, attends open chamber music at IMS Prussia Cove and gives recitals throughout the UK and Europe.
+This season Michael returns to Wigmore Hall twice, makes his debut with the CBSO Youth Orchestra, attends open chamber music at IMS Prussia Cove and gives recitals throughout the UK and Europe.

 During his studies Michael won numerous prizes and awards including 2nd Prize in the 2012 International Brahms Competition in Austria and 1st Prize in the 2011 International Suggia Competition in Porto which led to the use of Guilhermina Suggia’s Montagnana cello.